If you don’t have an answer to that question, you’re in luck: We can help.

 Sending frequency: If you send too often, you risk your subscribers tuning out—or unsubscribing altogether.
 If you send too infrequently, you risk them forgetting why they joined your list in the first place—or having them unsubscribe altogether.
 Every audience is different, so you should experiment a bit before you determine the ideal frequency for your list.
 Some businesses have success by only sending when they have something important to share, while others rely on developing timely email campaigns powered by Mailchimp’s automation features.

 Now that you know who your audience is and when they’ll be receiving your messages, it’s time to decide what you want to say.
 Try answering these 2 questions:

 What does my audience expect?
 Every person on your mailing list joined for a reason and probably has certain expectations about what type of email they’ll be receiving.
 Try to meet—and exceed—those expectations by creating a personalized, enjoyable experience for your customers.
 Send campaigns full of beautiful images and thorough product descriptions and recommendations, and consider offering unique insights into your brand or products.
 If you have a blog, set up an RSS campaign to make it easy for folks to follow along.
 Or, build a series of marketing automation emails to welcome new customers to your list or introduce new subscribers to your brand.
 Finally, go the extra mile by sending helpful care instructions after a customer purchases a particular item.
 Better yet, recommend products to your customers.

 What works well for one business might not be effective for another, so it’s important to take the time to develop your plan—and to be ready to pivot if necessary.
+Here are some more email marketing campaign tips to help you succeed.
 It may seem daunting, but in the long run, it’ll help you improve engagement, keep your customers happy, and drive revenue.
 Next time, we’ll discuss measuring performance and take a closer look at all of the things you can learn from—and do with—your data.